jjjake/internetarchive/docs/source/cli.rst

     $ ia delete <identifier> <file>

-Delete a file *and* all files derived from the specified file:
+Delete all files associated with the specified file, including upstream derivatives and the original:

 .. code:: bash